The model companions of set theory: Model theoretic background

-In what follows we are interested in studying certain classes of first order structures in a given first order signature $\tau$; we will be interested just in theories consisting of sentences.
+We analyze certain classes of first order structures in a given first order signature $\tau$ and we will be interested just in theories consisting of sentences.
 To fix notation, if $T$ is a first order theory in the signature $\tau$, $\mathcal{M}_T$ denotes the $\tau$-structures which are models of $T$.

 \begin{definition} A theory $T$ is \emph{model complete} if for all models $\mathcal{M}$ and $\mathcal{N}$ of $T$ we have that $\mathcal{M} \sqsubseteq \mathcal{N}$ ($\mathcal{M}$ is a substructure of $\mathcal{N}$) implies $\mathcal{M} \prec \mathcal{N}$ ($\mathcal{M}$ is an elementary substructure of $\mathcal{N}$). \end{definition}